facebookincubator/Glean/glean/website/docs/building.md

 ```
         default-libmysqlclient-dev
 ```
 instead.
-You also need to install:
+You may also need to install:
 ```
         libfmt-dev
 ```
-instead.

 ### Fedora